This article was updated on 4/12/2018 to reflect new IP cameras

 Wide Dynamic Range

-When you are trying to view an area with challenging lighting conditions it’s best to select a camera that provides good wide dynamic range (WDR).
-For example, when you view a lobby with a large window, you will need a camera that either provides back light control or better yet WDR.
-Wide dynamic range has been dramatically improved in the latest cameras.
+When you are trying to view an area with challenging lighting conditions it’s best to select a camera that provides a good wide dynamic range (WDR).
+For example, when you view a lobby with a large window, you will need a camera that either provides backlight control or better yet WDR.
+The wide dynamic range has been dramatically improved in the latest cameras.
 WDR is measured in dB.
 The older cameras provided about 50 dB of WDR, and the new Sony and Samsung cameras provide over 120 dB.
 In many cases you don’t have to pay more for this capability, you just have to select the right camera.

-In certain cases the frame rate has to be reduced.
-For example, frame rates tend to be lower in very high resolution cameras (over 3 Megapixel).
+In certain cases, the frame rate has to be reduced.
+For example, frame rates tend to be lower in very high-resolution cameras (over 3 Megapixel).
 The Arecont 10 Megapixel cameras support frame rates up to 7 fps, which isn’t too bad for most applications.
 The frame rate can also be affected by very low light situations.
-By increasing the time that the shutter stays opened, you can improve the low light performance of most cameras.
+By increasing the time that the shutter stays open, you can improve the low light performance of most cameras.
 But, be careful.
 If you increase the shutter speed to 0.5 seconds, the maximum frame rate is only 2 fps.

 Input and Output (I/O)